Eurydia/cleanpedia-production/src/site/notes/Functions/Function Implementation Rules.md

 ## Implementation Rule of Naming

+> [!quote]
-*Implementation of a function must share a single name.*
+> *Implementation of a function must share a single name.*

 Implementations of a function should have the same name.
-More importantly, the name of a function must be unique from other names in the same scope.
+The name of a function must be unique from other names in the same scope.

 ---

 ## Implementation Rule of Grouping

+> [!quote]
-*Implementations of a function must be together.*
+> *Implementations of a function must be together.*

 Non-comment entities cannot be placed between implementations of a function.